SenseLogic/RESYNC/README.md

 resync --create --different --backup CHANGE_FOLDER/ SOURCE_FOLDER/ TARGET_FOLDER/
 ```

-Creates the target folder if it doesn't exist, finds the updated/changed/removed/added files and the emptied folders, backups updated, changed and removed files in the change folder, and applies those changes to the target folder.
+Creates the target folder if it doesn't exist, finds the updated/changed/removed/added files and the emptied folders, and applies those changes to the target folder, backuping replaced and removed files in the change folder.

 ```bash
 resync --create --updated --changed --removed --added --emptied --confirm SOURCE_FOLDER/ TARGET_FOLDER/